John A. Robb: Career

 In 1846, Robb built the New York pilot boat schooner David Mitchell, No. 5.
 She was launched on September 5, 1846, at the John A. Robb shipyard.
 The boat was built for James Mitchell and other New York pilots.

 Robb built the hull for the steamship Republic in 1849 for the Pacific Mail Steamship Company of New York.
 She was a packet ship that ran between Baltimore and Charleston.
 Her dimensions were 207 ft. length on deck; 30 ft. breadth of beam; 18.6 ft. depth of hold and 800-tons burthen.

 By 1850, his holdings included his Baltimore shipyard that was worth over $18,000.

 In 1853, Robb built the 567-ton clipper ship Frigate Bird for C. H. Cummings & Co., of Philadelphia.
 The Bird traveled to Australia under the command of Captain Perry C. Cope.

 On August 24, 1853, the 1,200-ton sidewheel steamship Tennessee was launched from the John A. Robb shipyard for the Baltimore and Southern Packet Company's Line, which owns the Palmetto built by the Robb shipyard.
 She was later renamed the USS Mobile in 1864 and then SS Republic in 1865.
 She sank in a hurricane off the coast of Georgia in October 1865.

 In 1855, Robb built the William Jenkins, which was one of the first side-wheel steamships of the M. & M. Trans.
 Co.

 He retired for the business in 1865.
 He was a prominent member of the Saint Andrew's Society of the State of New York and belonged to the Burns Club.

-List of boats

-John A. Robb built the following boats (1882-1894):

 Death

-John A. Robb died, at age 56, on January 28, 1867, at his residence in Baltimore, Maryland.
+John A. Robb died, at age 74, on January 28, 1867, at his residence in Baltimore, Maryland.
 The funeral took place at his residence and was conducted by Rev. Rodman of Philadelphia.
 He was buried at the Green Mount Cemetery in Baltimore.